tobiaskuntzsch/RapidRAW/README.md

 ## The Idea

 #### The Motivation
 As a photography enthusiast, I often found existing software to be sluggish and resource-heavy on my machine.
 Born from the desire for a more responsive and streamlined photo editing experience, I set out to build my own.
-The goal was to create a tool that was not only fast but also helped me learn the intricate details of digital image processing and camera technology.
+The goal was to create a tool that was not only fast but also helped me learn the details of digital image processing and camera technology.

 #### The Challenge
 I gave myself a deadline of **two weeks** to go from an empty folder to a functional, feature-rich application.
 This personal challenge pushed me to learn quickly and focus intensely on the core architecture and user experience.